Pakucaris

 Pakucaris is an extinct genus of bivalved arthropod known from a single species, Pakucaris apatis, found in the Marble Canyon locality of the Burgess Shale in British Columbia, Canada.
 It is thought to be a member of Hymenocarina.
 Unlike other members of that group, the posterior segments are covered with a separate pygidium shield, covergent on other arthropods like artiopods.
 Specimens range in length from 11.65 to 26.6 mm.
 The main bivalved carapace covers around 80% of the body, with the pygidium covering the remaining 20%.
-The head has a forward and downward facing pair of moderately sized eyes on short stalks, along with three pairs of cephalic appendages.
-The thorax has either 30-35 or 70-80 segments, depending on the specimen, while the pygidium has either 11-13 or 20 segments.
-The segments of the thorax and pygidium have pairs of thin filamentous limbs divided into 20/21 podomeres, with paddle-like exopods.
+The head (cephalon) has a forward and downward facing pair of moderately sized eyes on short stalks, along with three pairs of attached appendages.
+The thorax had either 30-35 or 70-80 segments, depending on the specimen, while the pygidium had either 11-13 or 20 segments.
+The segments of the thorax and pygidium had pairs of thin filamentous biramous (two-branched) limbs, with the endopods (inner, leg-like branches) divided into 20/21 podomeres (segments), with paddle-like exopods (outer limb branches).
 It was probably nektobenthic (actively swimming close to the seafloor), and its ecology was likely that of a selective suspension feeder, using its limbs to scrape and/or suspend food particles from the sea floor, before using its limbs to capture and transfer them to the mouth.